 - Change code.

 - Understand the general structure of a code that is used in operations.

-Why graduate students?
-The Graduate Student Test targets students because they are motivated to work with UFS and are important contributors, but may be new to its concepts, acronyms, and assumptions.
-This makes them an excellent test group for ensuring that UFS materials and processes are clear and understandable for everyone who wants to work with the UFS code.
+Why call it a “graduate student test?”
+Because graduate students are the next generation of scientists.
+They have all the prerequisites to deploy the UFS code and become contributors but may be new to its concepts, acronyms, and assumptions.
+They are an excellent target test group for ensuring that UFS materials and processes are clear and understandable for everyone who wants to work with the UFS code.

 GST4: UFS Medium-Range Weather Application v1.1 Cloud Condensation Nuclei Experiment – Run the Medium-Range Weather Application for 24 hours, change cloud condensation nucleii namelist parameters, rerun and compare results.
 Includes a portable workflow.
 6 hours allotted.

 GST3: UFS Medium-Range Weather Application v1.0 Cloud Condensation Nuclei Experiment – Final GST3 report.

 GST2: UFS Weather Model Cloud Condensation Nuclei Experiment – See responses.

 GST1: UFS S2S Prototype SST Experiment – Final GST1 report.